rbCAS/casino-activerecord_authenticator/README.md

             email: "email_database_column"
             fullname: "displayname_database_column"

+Configuration examples for the `connection` part for other databases can be found [here](https://gist.github.com/erichurst/961978).

 ## Contributing to casino-activerecord_authenticator

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.